Macular Degeneration Treatment in Fort Myers, Naples, Cape Coral & Bonita Springs

 (Click to View)How Can I Improve My Remaining Vision?

-Since macular degeneration only affects the central portion of your vision, your peripheral vision remains intact.
-Other diseases, such as cataracts and glaucoma can destroy peripheral vision if left untreated.
+Macular degeneration primarily affects central vision, while peripheral vision often remains intact.
+Other eye conditions, such as cataracts and glaucoma, can impact peripheral vision if left untreated.

 Snead Eye Group – Macular Degeneration Treatment in Fort Myers, Naples, Cape Coral & Bonita Springs